Loggerhead

 Natural history: Extremely rare in Galápagos.
 After hatching on tropical and subtropical beaches,1 hatchlings of Caretta caretta frantically swim for 1–3 days in an offshore direction2 until they reach open ocean "nursery" habitats where they spend 6.5–11.5 years,3 drifting and actively swimming along with surface currents,4 usually in association with masses of floating seaweed.1 During this early stage, the young C. caretta spend 80% of their time within 5 m from the surface.5 These post-hatchling C. caretta are mostly carnivorous, feeding primarily on pelagic jelly organisms until they become large enough to dive and feed on bottom-dwelling prey.6 At nesting grounds throughout the world, hatchlings of the Loggerhead Sea-Turtle are preyed upon by a variety of animals.
 On land, they are preyed upon by mammals (for example, dogs, foxes, house cats, mongooses, raccoons, and genets), a variety of birds, lizards, snakes, toads, and ants.1,7 In the water, they are preyed upon by monk seals, killer whales, fish, sharks, squid, and crabs.1,7

-When they reach a carapace length of 42–59 cm,8 most Loggerheads establish their home ranges on hard- and soft-bottom habitats in shallower waters near the coast.1 Others may remain in or reenter the oceanic environment.9 From this age onwards, the young Caretta caretta become generalist opportunistic predators of both deep water and surface prey, including sponges, cnidarians (jellyfish, hydrozoans, sea anemones, whip corals, and sea pens), annelids (bristle worms and tube worms), molluscs (squid, octopuses, sea snails, and bivalves), arthropods (horseshoe crabs, amphipod crustaceans, isopods, barnacles, crabs, shrimp, and insects), bryozoans, echinoderms (cake urchins, sea urchins, and sea cucumbers), tunicates, fish and their eggs, sea horses, members of their own species, algae, and terrestrial plants.1,7 Presumably as a result of this diet, C. caretta is biofluorescent, although part of the fluorescence is likely emitted by algae living on the turtles.10
+When they reach a carapace length of 42–59 cm,8 most Loggerheads establish their home ranges on hard- and soft-bottom habitats in shallower waters near the coast.1 Others may remain in or reenter the oceanic environment.9 From this age onwards, the young Caretta caretta become generalist opportunistic predators of both deep water and surface prey, including sponges, cnidarians (jellyfish, hydrozoans, sea anemones, whip corals, and sea pens), annelids (bristle worms and tube worms), mollusks (squid, octopuses, sea snails, and bivalves), arthropods (horseshoe crabs, amphipod crustaceans, isopods, barnacles, crabs, shrimp, and insects), bryozoans, echinoderms (cake urchins, sea urchins, and sea cucumbers), tunicates, fish and their eggs, sea horses, members of their own species, algae, and terrestrial plants.1,7 Presumably as a result of this diet, C. caretta is biofluorescent, although part of the fluorescence is likely emitted by algae living on the turtles.10

 Loggerheads spend up to 86–95% of their time (day and night) submerged, mostly diving near the surface,1113 although they can dive to 233 m in depth14 and for up to eight hours.15 They spend the remaining time floating,1 basking,16 foraging at the sea bottom,6 or resting.16 Loggerhead Sea Turtles rest on the seabed16 or wedged between coral or rock ledges in shallow (0–30 m deep) water,1,15 surfacing for air every 10–56 minutes.1 In the open ocean, Loggerheads sleep while floating.1 Some adults of Caretta caretta are residents of 954–28,833 km2 foraging home ranges including coastal and oceanic waters.11 They may also enter mangrove estuaries, lagoons, salt marshes, creeks, and the mouths of large rivers.7